How to Lose Eight Pounds This Month

 Pictured Recipe: Chipotle Chicken Quinoa Burrito Bowl

 Research suggests that, gram for gram, protein tends to be more satisfying than carbs or fat.
 Including a little in every meal or snack will help you feel full longer.
-If you're having just a salad for lunch, top it off with a protein-rich food-try grilled chicken or salmon, baked tofu or beans.
+If you're having just a salad for lunch, top it off with a protein-rich food.
+Try grilled chicken or salmon, eggs, baked tofu or beans.
 Stack your snacks with protein, too.
 Have some peanut butter on your apple or a little cottage cheese with your fruit.
 Scoop up some yummy hummus with your crudités, or go for a low-fat yogurt or skinny latte: dairy is a magically satisfying combo of carbs and protein.

 Related: High-Protein Snack Ideas for Work